 Raga – is a picture painted on the mental canvas of sound using musical colors to evoke a particular emotion.
-They can be very deeply meditative and healing.
+They can be deeply meditative and healing.
 They can also be fun and exciting.
 Ragas are seasonal and time sensitive.
 There are morning and sunset, spring and autumn, as well as fire and rain ragas.
 They can be considered a medium for abstract art using the ears instead of the eyes to convey a feeling.

 Tala – is to take this painting and bring it to life through the dance of rhythm.
 It is a cyclical mathematic structure set to a certain amount of beats.
 It is also a frame work in which one can compose on the spot mathematical passages and rhythmic feelings.
 This is where one could make use of compositions and folk songs.

 Sitar and Surbahar – are classical string instruments traditionally from: Northern India, Pakistan, Bangladesh, Nepal, and Afghanistan.
 They are plucked instruments designed to render both melody and rhythm.
 They are also quite capable of imitating the human voice and capturing microtones called shruti.
 Each instrument has about 20 strings and 20 movable frets all made from metal.
 They have a hollow neck made from teak or tun wood and a sound resonator made from a gourd.
 They vary in size, but the sitar is about 4 feet and the surbahar about 5 feet in length.
-Their western counterparts would be the violin and cello.
+Their western counterparts would be the violin and viola.

 Yoga with Sound